BodoBookhagen/isce_processing/README.md

 ```

 with the following explanation:
-<indir>			directory to be processed (e.g., /raid/InSAR/Sentinel1A/NWArg)
+- <indir>			directory to be processed (e.g., /raid/InSAR/Sentinel1A/NWArg)
-<baseline>		perpendicular baseline threshold in m
+- <baseline>		perpendicular baseline threshold in m
---dem			DEM to be used for processing (e.g., --dem /raid/InSAR/TerraSAR-X/Pocitos/SRTM1/demLat_S23_S26_Lon_W069_W066_f2.dem.wgs84.xml)
+- --dem			DEM to be used for processing (e.g., --dem /raid/InSAR/TerraSAR-X/Pocitos/SRTM1/demLat_S23_S26_Lon_W069_W066_f2.dem.wgs84.xml)
---roi			region of interest bounding box with S, N, W, E coordinates (include " ", e.g., --roi "[-24,-24.75,-67.25,-66.75]")
+- --roi			region of interest bounding box with S, N, W, E coordinates (include " ", e.g., - --roi "[-24,-24.75,-67.25,-66.75]")
---box			bounding box with S, N, W, E coordinates (include " ", e.g., --box "[-24,-24.75,-67.25,-66.75]")
+- --box			bounding box with S, N, W, E coordinates (include " ", e.g., --box "[-24,-24.75,-67.25,-66.75]")
---label			text string indicating label of current area (e.g., --label "salta_lower_qdt")
+- --label			text string indicating label of current area (e.g., --label "salta_lower_qdt")
---proc_steps		indicating level of processing (e.g., --proc_steps 0 (default) processes all band combinations that are below baseline threshold, --proc_steps 1 is only baseline generation, --proc_steps 2 will generate baselines and only one (first) ifg with full extent, --proc_steps 3 will generate ifgs using the first (oldest) as master with every other image and then only the next pairs)
+- --proc_steps		indicating level of processing (e.g., --proc_steps 0 (default) processes all band combinations that are below baseline threshold, --proc_steps 1 is only baseline generation, --proc_steps 2 will generate baselines and only one (first) ifg with full extent, --proc_steps 3 will generate ifgs using the first (oldest) as master with every other scene and then only adjacent pairs, --proc_steps -1 only generates xml control files and does no processing)
-parser.add_argument('--dem_res', type=int, default=30, dest="dem_res", help='DEM resolution: default is 30 (m) for SRTM-X (use 10 m here for the WorldDEM).
-This is only used when converting TIF files to UTM coordinates.')
+- --dem_res			DEM resolution: default is 30 (m) for SRTM-X (use 10 m here for the TanDEM-X).
+This is only used when converting TIF files to UTM coordinates.
---geocode_reprocess	Reprocessing unwrapping with a new geocode bounding box.
+- --geocode_reprocess	Reprocessing unwrapping with a new geocode bounding box.
 If geocode bounding box has changed and new geocoding is necessary, set this to 1 (e.g., --geocode_reprocess 1)
---do_not_delete		Delete .raw*, rangeOffset.*, resampImage.*, simamp.* after succesfull interferogram formation.
+- --do_not_delete		Delete .raw*, rangeOffset.*, resampImage.*, simamp.* after succesfull interferogram formation.
 Default = 0 to save space.
 Set this to 1 to keep all files (e.g., --do_not_delete 1)
---generate_utm_geotif	Generate geotifs for each interferogram pair.
+- --generate_utm_geotif	Generate geotifs for each interferogram pair.
 Generates geotif and automatically projects to appropriate UTM Zone X WGS84 coordinate system for all geocoded files.
 Default = 0 (no tif files are generated).
 Set this to 1 to generate geotifs (e.g., --generate_utm_geotif 1)
---orbit_dir		Orbit directory for Sentinel-1 orbits (e.g., --orbit_dir /raid/InSAR/orbits/S1/precise)
+- --orbit_dir		Orbit directory for Sentinel-1 orbits (e.g., --orbit_dir /raid/InSAR/orbits/S1/precise)
---aux_dir		Instrument and calibration auxiliary directory for Sentinel-1 (e.g., --aux_dir /raid/InSAR/orbits/S1/aux_ins)
+- --aux_dir		Instrument and calibration auxiliary directory for Sentinel-1 (e.g., - --aux_dir /raid/InSAR/orbits/S1/aux_ins)
---swath			Swath of Sentinel1 data (1 to 3, e.g., --swath "[1,2,3]" (default) or --swath "[2,3]" for only swaths 2 and 3)
+- --swath			Swath of Sentinel1 data (1 to 3, e.g., --swath "[1,2,3]" (default) or --swath "[2,3]" for only swaths 2 and 3)
---generate_png		Generate PNGs with mdx for each interferogram pair.
+- --generate_png		Generate PNGs with mdx for each interferogram pair.
 Generates merged views with unwrapped topophase, phase, correlation, amplitude.
 Default = 0 (no PNG files are generated).
 Set this to 1 to generate png (e.g., --generate_png 1).
 You will need to install imagemick or similar packages to use this option

 ## Example 1: Typical Sentinel-1 processing example
 Copy S1*_IW_SLC_*.zip files for one location (either ascending or descending, but not mixed) to a directory and generate a first interferogram to get extent of image and first impression.
 Also download the SRTM1 DEM using dem.py: